sparna-git/Sparnatural-yasgui-plugins/README.md

 - `includeControls` controls whether the search, compact view switch and ellipse checkbox are displayed
 - `excludeColumnsFromCompactView` takes an array of column names.
 These column names will be hidden when the table is set to "compact view".
-- `uriHarefAdapter` takes a function that allows to rewrite the URI before they are inserted as link targets in the table.
+- `uriHrefAdapter` takes a function that allows to rewrite the URI before they are inserted as link targets in the table.
 This allows to build links to something else than the actual URI.
-- `bindingSetAdapter` is a function that allows to pre-process an entire line in the result
+- `bindingSetAdapter` is a function that allows to pre-process an entire line in the result.
+It must return the processed bindingSet.

-Here is an example configuration code
+Here is an example configuration code of a `uriHrefAdapter` :

 ```javascript
       # this is setting the compact view on